Why we ask questions about you?

 We appreciate that when you are completing a survey on the budget or waste and recycling services it may seem strange that we ask about your age, gender, ethnicity or whether you have a disability.
 You may feel that the questions are irrelevant or possibly intrusive.

 The reason we ask you these questions is to help us understand the needs, service use, perceptions, satisfaction, behaviour and lifestyle of different members of the community.
-The Council also has a duty under equalities legislation to ensure that services are delivered in a fair way to everybody in the borough.
+The Council also has a duty under the Equality Act to ensure that services are delivered in a fair way to everybody in the borough.

 A person's point of view will be influenced by many things such as their life experiences, background or challenges they may face day to day.
 When we consult or survey residents on changes to services or policies it is important that we consider the needs of everyone and have an understanding of potential issues.

 If we consulted on a new community centre and received a lot of negative feedback from people with a disability.
 This would give us a chance to reconsider the proposal or consult further with this group to understand their point of view and make any changes.

 All questions are optional, so if you do not feel comfortable providing the information you can skip these questions.